I’ve often pondered this great and terrible beast –

 For the purposes of explanation, let’s say you ran the command:

-rsync α β
+rsync α β.

-algorithm boils down to 5 steps –
+The rsync algorithm boils down to 5 steps –

 - Split file β into chunks of length n.